Johnnystats/Johnnystats.github.io/tabs/about.md

   - Master of Arts in Statistics and Data Science (Spring 2020 ~ Present)
     - Data Science Lab 3rd (2020 ~ Present)
     - TA  for 「Introduction to Statistics」 in Summer 2020
-    - Department Official Website Reorganization Assistant (2020/07 ~ Present)
+    - Department Official Website Reorganization Assistant (Jul.
+2020 ~ Present)
     - Representative of Department of Statistics and Data Science in Fall 2020
     - TA  for 「Mathematical Statistics II」 in Fall 2020